sabley/nexus-platform-reference/README.md

 ## IQ Server Configuration

-There is a config.yml in the IQ-Server folder which is where you can customize the config to work with a mail server, JIRA and other items.
+There is a config.yml in the IQ-Server folder which is where you can customize the config to work with a SMTP, JIRA and Proxy servers.

 ## SSL Certificates